-Richie traveled to Ironton before and after Ida’s onslaught, recording local takes on the community’s history, plans for the PLT, and the storm’s devastation.
-These residents, speaking for themselves, form the core of the project.
+Filmmaker John Richie traveled to Ironton before and after Ida’s onslaught, recording local takes on the community’s history, the plans for the PLT, and the storm’s devastation.
+These residents, speaking for themselves, form the core of the project and show viewers both why people have chosen to stay in Ironton and the difficulties they face in remaining for another generation.
 Iron Sharpens Iron captures a Louisiana community at a pivotal moment in its history, one that nonetheless looks like much of its past: discounted and unaided, it endures.

 No screenings are scheduled at this time.